aniketflyinghigh/papers-we-love-in-strategic-theory-membership/README.md

 ### Who Runs It?

 I'm Adam Elkus, a PhD student in Computational Social Science at George Mason University.
 For more about me, see my page [here](http://aelkus.github.io).
 For all communications regarding this discussion group, please email me at `papers.we.love.in.strategy@gmail.com`.
 With the exception of the top-level description ([here](http://aelkus.github.io/papers-we-love-in-strategic-theory/)) and presentation summaries (posted [here](https://github.com/aelkus/papers-we-love-in-strategic-theory-presentations)), all important static information will be located here.
-All updates/announcements will be posted [here](http://aelkus.github.io/updates/).
+I am in the midst of building an organizer's page, but until then all updates will be posted here.

 I plan to make an IRC channel in the near future, so stay tuned.